SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Some other changes have also made to try and make a better out of the box experience:

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
 Compressed (.gz suffix) assets need to be served using `Content-Type: gzip`.
-If you are unable to set this header in your hosting environment, a fallback decompression attempt will now be made (using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream)).
-This fallback is currently only supported/tested in Chrome-based browsers.
+If this is not set this fork may try to use [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) but this is only available Chrome-based and Safari browsers so should not be relied upon.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
 - **Uses single-threaded HTML5 mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision).
 You can still package a HTML5 build with multithreading support but it has issues (see Caveats section below).